Oden-Allfader/Snake/README.md

 If Ogrix hits himself or the walls he dies and you lose.

 Features:
-Bump & texture mapping
+Bump & texture mapping.
-Hellish skybox
+Hellish skybox.
-Phong shading
+Phong shading.
-Lava with waves and a moving normal map for added realism Different camera modes: You can either play with the classic snake view from above or with an immersive 3rd person view Ogrix is always moving forward and you can only change his direction There is a high score which adds to the replay value of the game
+Lava with waves and a moving normal map for added realism.
+Different camera modes: You can either play with the classic snake view from above or with an immersive 3rd person view.
+Ogrix is always moving forward and you can only change his direction.
+There is a high score which adds to the replay value of the game.

 # Controls
 Left and Right arrow to turn